freeCodeCamp/freeCodeCamp/guide/english/cplusplus/for-loop/index.md

    increment;
 }
 ```
-It is also allowed to ignore the init variables.
+It is also allowed to ignore the init variables
+we can also write the for loop by skipping one or more of its three statements (initialization, condition, propagation).
 For example :
 ```
 int a = 1;
 for (; a <= 10 ;)